-The Company is required by law to prepare accounts and to deliver them to the Registrar of Companies.
 The Accounts are prepared in accordance with the accounting policies set out in Note 2.
 Monetary amounts are presented in pounds Sterling and rounded to the nearest hundred thousand unless otherwise indicated.
 The Accounts are prepared on the historical cost basis.

 The Accounts have been prepared in accordance with Financial Reporting Standard 101 'Reduced Disclosure Framework' ("FRS 101").
-In preparing these financial statements, the Company has applied the recognition, measurement and disclosure requirements of international accounting standards ("IAS") as adopted by the UK ("UK-adopted IAS") in conformity with the requirements of the Companies Act 2006 including newly effective IAS for the year ended 31 December 2023 (refer to Note 1C).
 In applying FRS 101, the Company has made amendments where necessary in order to comply with the Companies Act 2006 and has set out below where advantage of the FRS 101 disclosure exemptions has been taken:

-- the preparation of a Statement of cash flows and the related notes (applied for the first time in the financial statements for the year ended 31 December 2023); - comparative period reconciliation for property, plant and equipment; - disclosures in respect of deferred tax assets and liabilities related to Pillar Two model rules income taxes; - certain disclosures regarding revenue; - disclosures in respect of transactions with wholly-owned subsidiaries of Iberdrola, S.A.; - disclosures in respect of capital management; - the effects of new, but not yet effective, IAS pronouncements; and - disclosures in respect of the compensation of key management personnel.
+- the preparation of a Statement of cash flows and the related notes; - comparative period reconciliations for property, plant and equipment and right-of-use assets; - disclosures in respect of transactions with wholly-owned subsidiaries of Iberdrola, S.A.; - disclosures in respect of capital management; - the effects of new, but not yet effective, International Accounting Standards ("IAS") pronouncements; and - disclosures in respect of the compensation of key management personnel.

-As the consolidated financial statements of Iberdrola, S.A. include the equivalent disclosures, the Company has also taken the exemptions under FRS 101 available in respect of certain disclosures required by IFRS 13 'Fair Value Measurement' and the disclosures required by IFRS 7 'Financial Instruments: Disclosures'.
+As the consolidated financial statements of SPUK include the equivalent disclosures, the Company has also taken the following available exemptions under FRS 101:

+- certain disclosures required by IFRS 13 'Fair Value Measurement'; - disclosures required by IAS 12 'Income Taxes' relating to Pillar Two model rules in respect of deferred tax assets and liabilities; and - disclosures required by IFRS 7 'Financial Instruments: Disclosures'.